evansnyamekye/Hello-Microverse/README.md

 # 📖 [Hello-Microverse] <a name="about-project"></a>

 **[Hello-Microverse]** This is a single page website that was develop with HTML5 AND CSS3.
-It displays a text that say "Hello Microverse!" in a reddish color form.
+It displays a text that says "Hello Microverse!" in a reddish color form.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML